 I soaked in every second of my baby, my beautiful baby boy who did not deserve to enter the world in the violent way that he had.
 The following hours are a blur.
 My mom's flight was delayed but she eventually made her way to see us that same night.
 She was already overwhelmed but when she saw her grandchild for the first time she kept saying over and over in Spanish that he looked just like me when I was a baby, but with a set of balls.
 It was the first time I laughed out loud since I had gone into labor.
 It hurt, but it was a wonderful moment with my mom.

 I spent a lot of time telling the nurses not to take my son to the nursery.
 I reminded them numerous times that I was going to feed him on demand and not every 2 hours as they kept insisting.
 It upset them that I'd feed him more frequently.
 It upset them that I wouldn't give him a pacifier.
 It upset them that I had my gown down to my waist so that I could do skin to skin with him as much as possible.I received another visit from social services that night.

 Breast feeding began to feel painful and every little movement hurt like nothing else I had ever felt before.
 Holding him was difficult with the IV in my arm and I couldn't figure out the best way to hold him.
-I couldn't get up to change his diaper so everyone else had to help (my husband, my mom, nurses).
+I couldn't get up to change his diaper so everyone else had to help (Michael, my mom, nurses).
 But when it was just us two together, I would get lost in every inch of him.
 I was so blessed and so in love.
 We managed to sleep a few hours that night.